ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 You can view a summary of all instances on the _Virtual server instances_ page.
 You can access the details page for an instance by clicking an individual instance name to view details and make changes.
 From the instance details page, you can also view the associated network interface, access its subnet, toggle the auto-delete setting, and reserve or release a floating IP address.

+Select [compute profiles](/docs/vpc?group=profile-details) support dynamic bandwidth allocation for data volumes.
+You can see whether the feature is enabled or disabled on the instance details page.

 ## Viewing instance details from the CLI
 {: #viewing-virtual-server-instances-cli}
 {: cli}